A26 dualling - Glarryford to A44 Drones Road

 A26 Ballymena to Glarryford on this site

 The A26 is the principal route north from Antrim to Coleraine, passing Ballymena and Ballymoney on the way.
 It is very busy, particularly at peak times and in the summer when holidaymakers go to the north coast.
 If the original motorway plans of the 1960s had taken place, this traffic would all be carried by the M2.
 However, the M2 was never completed and so the A26 carries the burden.
 The dualling of the section from Antrim to Ballymena was completed between 1989 and 2001.
 The section north of Ballymena, which according to Roads Service carries 18,000 vehicles per day, has been dualled as far as Glarryford (about 7km).
-This scheme will see the next 7km dualled as far as the A44 Drones Road junction where all the traffic for Ballycastle diverts.
-The map below shows the section in question.
+This scheme saw the next 7km dualled as far as the A44 Drones Road junction where all the traffic for Ballycastle diverts.
+The map below shows the section in question in red.
+The red pins indicate the locations of grade separated junctions, while the blue pin is a ground level roundabout.

 • B64 Springmount Road/Station Road (near Glarryford)